jfaylon/enrich-product-frontend/README.md

 - **Improved Dynamic Filtering and Sorting**:
   Enhance product table with multi-attribute filtering, search across multiple fields, and advanced client-side sorting optimizations.

+- **Dynamic Column Visibility Control**:
+  Allow users to hide or show specific columns in the product table without affecting the underlying data.
+  This would improve usability for different workflows, enabling users to focus only on the attributes relevant to their current task, while preserving full dataset integrity.

 - **Analytics and Monitoring Integration**:
   Embed tools like Vercel Analytics, LogRocket, or Sentry (already discussed for backend) to track frontend performance and capture client-side errors.